Contributor.

 microSOLAR

-Nancy Wimmer is the director of the renewable energy research company, microSOLAR, which specializes in microfinance and rural electrification in developing countries.
-She is an entrepreneur, researcher, and advisor for microfinance and renewable energy to the World Council of Renewable Energy.
+Nancy Wimmer is director of the renewable energy research company, microSOLAR, and advisor to the World Council for Renewable Energy.

-and Green Energy for a Billion Poor—How Grameen Shakti Created a Winning Model for Social Business.”
+Nancy is author of Green Energy for a Billion Poor – How Grameen Shakti Created a Winning Model for Social Business (2012), which describes the inner workings of a groundbreaking business model for rural electrification.

 You can email her at nw@microsolar.com